 A citizen witnessed poor Inigo being attacked by two other dogs at the command of their heartless owner.
 Inigo was likely a stray who ended up on the wrong porch.
 The witness immediately called animal control and Inigo was soon rescued and brought to safety at the local shelter.
 We have no other information regarding his past & upbringing.

 Weight: 70-80 lbs

 Poor guy was in real bad shape when rescued.
 Almost emaciated and had several fresh wounds and old scars.
-We think this sweet hobo will soon turn into a gorgeous Don Juan.
-He is still thin but tall.
-His coat is a little dull right now, but transforming into a deep blue and soft fur.
+As we expected, this sweet hobo is now healthy and hunky.
+A tall Don Juan with a deep blue and soft fur.
 There's a pretty large scar on his head that he will probably carry for life, but it doesn't take away his charm.
 In fact, it might even add to it.
 After all, the scars are a testimony of the hard life he endured while remaining a sweet and loving dog.

 Current Living Situation: